10 Use Cases of Blockchain in Banking

 Let’s start at the beginning.
 What exactly is blockchain in the context of banking?

-The blockchain technology is an open, distributed ledger that records transactions between two parties efficiently and permanently.
+Blockchain technology is an open, distributed ledger that records transactions between two parties efficiently and permanently.
 A blockchain consists of individual blocks of data that involve a series of related transactions, linked together in a specific order.
 All of the involved parties can share a digital ledger across a computer network without needing a centralized authority or intermediaries.
 That’s why processing transactions through blockchain is faster.

 The speed is just one of the many potential benefits blockchain brings to banking.
 It’s not only about greater efficiency but also a new level of transparency and security.